GitHub Integrations [2026]: How to Optimize Your Workflows

 Exalate is a two-way integration solution that allows you to synchronize data in multiple ITSM systems with GitHub.
 With Exalate, you can sync multiple repositories within and outside your organization.

-You can get Exalate for GitHub integrations from the GitHub Marketplace or request your free trial to have the Exalate team help you with the setup.
+You can get Exalate for GitHub integrations from the Exalate integrations page.

 Zenhub

 Zenhub is a work management platform that integrates natively with GitHub.
-Trusted by NASA and Adobe, this solution makes it possible to track issues, plan sprints, visualize tasks, and gather insights from GitHub.
+Trusted by NASA and Adobe, this solution makes it possible to track work items, plan sprints, visualize tasks, and gather insights from GitHub.

 You can get the Zenhub extension directly from the company’s website or from the GitHub Marketplace.
 And since it relies on GitHub’s OAuth protocol, you are assured of security when syncing your data.